 With Ford sporting 427ci big blocks and Chrysler fielding 426 cubic inches Chevrolet’s 427 Mystery Motor was the logical choice to compete with them.
 The big mystery of course was the cylinder head design which incorporated large canted valves that moved away from the chamber walls and cylinder bores the farther they opened.
 This improved flow and subsequent cylinder filling by unshrouding the valves.
 The block was all new, adopting nothing more than the basic location of the W-motor’s main oil gallery, the same 4.84-inch bore centers and the same size main saddles.

 Few people know that there were three versions of the Mystery Motor.
 It was originally designed, built and developed as an “all new” 409ci engine to capitalize on the existing 409’s robust reputation.
 Keinath explains that the only thing even closely resembling the W-motor design was the crankshaft.
 The mystery engine began as a 409ci engine based on the all new Mark II cylinder block and heads.
-It utilized a 409 crankshaft and bearings; nothing else.
+It utilized a 409 crankshaft and main bearings; nothing else.
 That means Mark II big block engines have smaller main bearings than the follow-on Mark IV versions.
 Keinath states that the Mark II also had a 4-5/16-inch bore (4.3125) and a 3.500-inch stroke (same as the 409).
-It was a NASCAR intended racing engine designed to replace the 409 and the displacement was retained to extend the benefits of the 409’s notoriety.
+It was intended for NASCAR racing only and was designed to replace the existing 409ci W-motor.
+The same displacement was retained in the initial version to capitalize on the the benefits of the 409’s notoriety.

 S = Stroked